All Israel

 While the video is presented as the natural reaction of the two men to the scene they are witnessing, it is believed the hostages were coached on how to respond and what to say ahead of the filming.

-Ilan Dalal, the father of Guy Gilboa-Dalal, who approved the release of the Hamas video, told Channel 12 News, “They were forced to watch their friends be released and returned to the tunnels, there is nothing more cruel than that.
+Ilan Dalal, Guy's father, approved the release of the Hamas video.
+He told Channel 12 News, “They were forced to watch their friends be released and [then they were] returned to the tunnels.
+There is nothing more cruel than that.
 It shows the most urgent need to get them out of there.
 They can't go through it, it's just inhumane.”

 Regarding his decision to release the video, Dalal said, “There was no hesitation, I immediately gave permission, I wanted them to see and understand the need to get them out.
 Perhaps those who oppose the deal will change their minds.
 Let them see what they're going through there.”